bitnose/learning-blog/content/posts/homework-6.md

 ## **a) Reference implementation: StackExchange**

- StackOverflow (and StackExchange) can offer bits of help along the way of learning, well almost anything.
+ StackOverflow (and StackExchange) can offer bits of help along the way of learning.

 #### **Q: Question**